aditya280505/Credit-Risk-Intelligence-Platform/README.md

 ---

-# ⚙️ Data Preprocessing
+## ⚙️ Data Preprocessing

 The LendingClub dataset contains a large number of records and variables.

-The preprocessing pipeline includes:
+The preprocessing workflow includes:

 1. Selecting relevant variables
 2. Removing unnecessary columns
 3. Handling missing values
-4. Converting categorical variables
+4. Converting data types
-5. Encoding categorical features
+5. Encoding categorical variables
-6. Preparing numerical features
+6. Preparing numerical variables
-7. Creating the final modeling dataset
+7. Creating the modeling dataset
 8. Separating target and predictor variables

-The processed dataset is then used for machine learning model development.
+The resulting dataset is used for machine learning model development and risk analysis.

 ---

-# 🔧 Feature Engineering
+## 🔧 Feature Engineering

-Additional risk-oriented financial features were created to provide the models with more meaningful information about borrower financial behavior.
+Additional financial-risk features were engineered to provide the models with more meaningful information about borrower financial behavior.

-## Loan-to-Income Ratio
+### Loan-to-Income Ratio

 ```text
 loan_to_income = loan_amnt / annual_inc
 ```

-Measures the size of the requested loan relative to the borrower's annual income.
+Measures the size of the loan relative to annual income.

----

-## Installment-to-Income Ratio
+### Installment-to-Income Ratio

 ```text
 installment_to_income = installment / annual_inc
 ```

-Represents the monthly payment burden relative to annual income.
+Represents the monthly payment burden relative to income.

----

-## Open-to-Total Accounts Ratio
+### Open-to-Total Accounts Ratio

 ```text
 open_to_total_accounts = open_acc / total_acc